The Extraordinary History of Burning Man

 Taking to the Skies — 2002

-By the early 2000s, Black Rock City even had its own airport.
-By 2002, a reported 70 airplanes and helicopters landed at the temporary airport, which remains in use today.
+By the early 2000s, Black Rock City had its own airport.
+In 2002, a reported 70 airplanes and helicopters landed at the temporary airport, which remains in use today.
 The airport continues to serve general aviation and charter flights, though organizers cheekily note that even though you can fly a private plane to Burning Man, you still need to make sure you have a ticket when you land.

 As with the event itself, the airport requires participants to leave no trace and be totally self-reliant.
 The airport is run by burners — roughly two weeks before the event, they start setting up control towers, runways and checkpoints.